SuRak35/IITM_BDM_Capstone_Project/README.md

 4.Presentation and Viva - After acceptance of Final Report in the same month

 The rejected reports as well as the associated documents are provided in the repository.
-All the rports will be updated soon after submission.
+All the reports will be updated soon after submission.